A delayed reply usually needs context before it becomes a story about rejection.

 You sent a text.
 Hours pass.
 Then a day.
 Then your brain starts filling the silence with stories: Was it something I said?
 Are they upset?
 Did I do something wrong?

 A friend not texting back can hurt, especially if you were already feeling lonely or unsure.
-But one unanswered message is not enough evidence to judge the whole friendship.
+One unanswered message gives limited evidence about the whole friendship.
 Pause first, then respond with a little patience and a little self-respect.

 Pause before you decide what it means

 There are many ordinary reasons people miss a text.
-They may be working, overwhelmed, traveling, caring for someone, avoiding their phone, or simply convinced they already replied.
+They may be working, overwhelmed, or traveling.
+They may be caring for someone, avoiding their phone, or convinced they already replied.

 Before you reread the conversation ten times, ask yourself: